-This article is a continuation of “Complaining, No More? – Monthly Challenge Part 1”.
+This article is a continuation of “My 30 Day No Complaining Challenge”.
 I challenged myself to go a whole month without complaining.
 This is how it turned out!

 Day 1 – AKA Complaining “Vomit”

 Right off the bat, I’m off to a rocky start.
 I have a cold so people have been asking me all day how I’m doing.

 I have to stop myself multiple times from spewing my “woe to me” speech.
 It almost comes out like Cady Heron’s word vomit.
 I often catch myself at the last second from oversharing about how my throat feels like Dante’s Inferno and that I didn’t sleep well.

 But here comes the dilemma.
 I don’t want to lie and say, “I’m doing fabulously” but I also don’t want to complain.

 Mostly, I answer with some mixture of truth and positivity.
 “Oh, I’m still a bit sick but it’s almost the weekend so I’ll be able to rest up soon!”

 Ok, it’s getting a bit easier.
 I have my “I’m still sick but [insert something positive]” speech all squared away.